Loading Content...

 Racial Distributions

-CU - Williams Village in Boulder, Colorado, is categorized as a "White Majority" neighborhood, with 66% of the population identifying as white in 2022.
-The area demonstrates "Moderate Diversity" with Asian (14%) and Hispanic (16%) populations.
-The neighborhood is associated with the University of Colorado Boulder campus, given its name and low median income figures typical of student populations.
+CU - Williams Village in Boulder, Colorado, is categorized as a "White Majority" neighborhood with a median income of $32,154 as of 2022.
+The area is characterized by moderate diversity, with significant Asian and Hispanic populations alongside the white majority.
+This neighborhood is likely dominated by student housing for the University of Colorado Boulder, given its name and the fluctuating income levels typical of student populations.